mjarestad/Filtry/README.md

     $validator = Validator::make($filter->getFiltered(), Link::$rules);

-To get the unfiltered values back, use:
+To get the unfiltered values, use:

     $filter->getOld();

-Every filter can be used like this...
+Every method can be used to filter a single value.

     Filter::trim('some string');
     Filter::slug('some string');